truecodersio/learn.truecoders.io/learn/course/hq.md

 * Network Name: "TrueCoders Wifi"
 * Password given upon request

-## NAS

-We've got a TrueCoders NAS (Network Attached Storage) where we'll store any larger relevant files available for download.
-To access, go to the [TrueCoders NAS](https://home.mycloud.com/action/share/d8cacd38-c200-4383-bd75-721a699e2a32) home page.

 ## Coffee Maker

 Our coffee maker works for making both single serve and full pots of coffee.